 “We need a new website.”

 I am on board with investing in beautiful, high-performing, content-rich sites.
 Creating new or updated websites is a big part of what my team does.
 Unfortunately, it’s downright wrong to delay a lead-gen campaign for six months while a new website is planned and built.
 All you need (as per the formula) is a COW, which is a conversion optimised web page, singular.
-Start there.
-Even if you agree to pay for a new website, get your first lead gen page up and running.
-Strictly speaking, you don’t even need to host it on your own domain.
-You could use lead gen forms on LinkedIn, or Facebook, or a third party platform – if push comes to shove.
+Start there, so you can focus on the most important issue (leads) before all the other niceties.
+Even if you agree to pay for a new website, get your first lead-gen page up and running.
+Strictly speaking, you don’t even need to host it on your own domain, so your website doesn’t have to even enter the conversation.
+You could use lead gen forms on LinkedIn, or Facebook, or a third party platform – because provided you are getting the leads, you are meeting your objective.
 If you keep putting off lead gen until other, bigger projects are sorted, you will never prioritise it.

 “I don’t have the capability to build deep content”.